chongkaiz/MAMEE-KMM6-Line-G-Forms-Digitalization/README.md

 - [ ] backend

 bugs:
-- [ ] form checking without checkbox, will render empty grid with padding
+- [x] form checking without checkbox, will render empty grid with padding
-- [ ] when navigating back, navbar selection reset (maybe use a state to remember it)
+- [ ] when refreshed, navbar and user logged in selection (maybe use a state to remember it)

 Mock:
 - [x] Daily Dry Mixer Record, Fryer Section Record, Crisps Control Record form